stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   We were now, after a slow ascent, at a height of 23,570 feet according to the aneroid; and had left the region of clinging snow definitely below us.
-Up here were only dark, bare rock slopes and the start of rough-ribbed glaciers&mdash;but with those provocative cubes, ramparts, and echoing cave-mouths to add a portent of the unnatural, the fantastic, and the dream-like.
+Up here were only dark, bare rock slopes and the start of rough-ribbed glaciers--but with those provocative cubes, ramparts, and echoing cave-mouths to add a portent of the unnatural, the fantastic, and the dream-like.
 Looking along the line of high peaks, I thought I could see the one mentioned by poor Lake, with a rampart exactly on top.
 It seemed to be half-lost in a queer antarctic haze;
-such a haze, perhaps, as had been responsible for Lake&rsquo;s early notion of volcanism.
+such a haze, perhaps, as had been responsible for Lake's early notion of volcanism.
 The pass loomed directly before us, smooth and windswept between its jagged and malignly frowning pylons.
-Beyond it was a sky fretted with swirling vapours and lighted by the low polar sun&mdash;the sky of that mysterious farther realm upon which we felt no human eye had ever gazed.
+Beyond it was a sky fretted with swirling vapours and lighted by the low polar sun--the sky of that mysterious farther realm upon which we felt no human eye had ever gazed.

   A few more feet of altitude and we would behold that realm.
 Danforth and I,